Philipp Grubauer: Colorado Avalanche (2018–2021)

-Grubauer bounced back from his playoff injury and had the best season of his career during the shortened 2020–21 season.
-With veteran backup Pavel Francouz injured the entire season, Grubauer had a heavy workload and started 39 of 56 contests.
-He finished the regular season with a record of 30–9–1, a GAA of 1.95, a save percentage of .922, and seven shutouts despite missing two weeks in April with a COVID-19 diagnosis.
-His win total was second only to Andrei Vasilevskiy (31) and his goals against average was second only to Alex Nedeljkovic (1.90), who played 17 fewer games than Grubauer.
+With veteran backup Pavel Francouz injured the entire 2020–21 season, Grubauer had a heavy workload and started 39 contests.
+He finished the regular season with a record of 30–9–1, a GAA of 1.95, a save percentage of .922, and led the NHL with seven shutouts.
+His win total was second only to Andrei Vasilevskiy (31), and his GAA was second only to Alex Nedeljkovic (1.90), who played 17 fewer games than Grubauer.
 Grubauer's save percentage was good for ninth on the season, and he tied for the league lead in shutouts with Semyon Varlamov.
 On 10 May 2021, with his team needing a regulation win in order to prevent the Vegas Golden Knights from winning both the division and the Presidents' Trophy, Grubauer stopped 36 of 37 shots in a 2–1 victory.
-The Avalanche won their division and the Presidents' Trophy for the third time in franchise history three days later after defeating the Los Angeles Kings 5–1 at home in the 56th and final game of the regular season.
+The Avalanche won their division and the Presidents' Trophy for the third time in franchise history three days later, after defeating the Los Angeles Kings 5–1 at home in the 56th and final game of the regular season.
 On 1 June 2021, Grubauer was named a Vezina Trophy finalist for the first time in his career.
 Grubauer continued his stellar play in the 2021 Stanley Cup playoffs as the Avalanche swept the St. Louis Blues in the West Division First Round.
 After defeating the Knights 3–2 in overtime in the second game of the second round and making a postseason career-high 39 saves, Grubauer became only the 10th goaltender in NHL history to record 10 or more consecutive victories in the postseason.
 He also broke famed Avalanche goaltender Patrick Roy's longstanding franchise record for a postseason win streak by attaining his sixth straight win.
-Roy had previously held the record with five straight wins which he set three separate times.
+Roy had previously held the record with five straight wins, which he set three separate times.